Back to Blog

 Strategy #4: The Foot-in-the-Door Technique

 Psychologist Robert Cialdini documented the "foot-in-the-door" phenomenon: people who agree to a small request are more likely to agree to a larger one later.
+In the original study, compliance with a large request increased from 17% to 76% after agreement to a smaller prior request.

 Apply this to your job search: